Informational Site Network Informational.ca Privacy

 In the war with the English, who were trying to drive Bruce from

-Scotland, the Black Douglas did many brave deeds; and the English
+Scotland, the Black Douglas did many brave de

 people became very much afraid of him.
 By and by the fear of him